MaxBMitchell/Faucet-Fatigue-Apparatus/README.md

 ### Description of Operation

-The apparatus repeatedly executes sequence of two cycles.
-During the first cycle air pressure is used to transfer water from the **Pressure Vessel** to the faucets.
+The apparatus repeatedly executes sequence of two cycles (test and refill).
+During the test cycle air pressure is used to transfer water from the **Pressure Vessel** to the faucets.
 Instead of a human hand, pnuematic **Actuators** are used to asynchronously activate each faucet.
 Water exiting the faucets is accumulated in the **Collection Tank**.

-The second cycle begins when the water level in the **Pressure Vessel** is low.
-During the second cycle the **Pump** transfers water from the **Collection Tank** and back into the **Pressure Vessel**.
-When the **Pressure Vessel** is full the second cycle is complete and first cycle will begin.
+The refill cycle begins when the water level in the **Pressure Vessel** is low.
+During the refill cycle the **Pump** transfers water from the **Collection Tank** and back into the **Pressure Vessel**.
+When the **Pressure Vessel** is full the refill cycle is complete and test cycle will begin.

 ### Main Components